Dreaming381/Latios-Framework-Documentation/Core/Blackboard Entities.md

 ## BlackboardEntity Type

-`BlackboardEntity` is a struct type which holds an `Entity` and an `EntityManager`.
+`BlackboardEntity` is a struct type which holds an `Entity` and an unmanaged reference to the world it belongs to.
 The struct provides convenient methods for operating directly on the entity as well as an implicit cast to the `Entity` type.
-The `EntityManager` is private, so you can pass a `BlackboardEntity` to a function without access to an `EntityManager` and expect that the function will only ever be able to modify the `BlackboardEntity` and no other entity.
+The underlying `EntityManager` access is hidden, so you can pass a `BlackboardEntity` to a method without access to an `EntityManager` and expect that the method will only ever be able to modify the `BlackboardEntity` and no other entity.

 You can access `sceneBlackboardEntity` and `worldBlackboardEntity` properties in the following ways: